romene/Naturaily-netlify/_posts/2018-07-23-how-to-use-pwa-plugin-in-vue-cli-3-0.md

 category: Vue.js development
 author: Tomasz Żdanuk
 avatar: /assets/images/tomasz.jpg
-image: /assets/images/foundation.jpg
+image: /assets/images/pwa-vue-cli-3.jpg
 text-preview: >-
-  Learn how to create Progressive Web Applications in Vue CLI 3.0 using plugins.
-  Let's jump into the world of PWA!
+  In my previous post about Vue CLI 3.0 I've mentioned about PWA support plugin as one of the greatest features in my opinion.
+In this post, I'd like to introduce you into PWA world using Vue CLI 3.0.
 tags:
   - PWA
   - Vue CLI 3
   - Vue applications
 ---
 In my previous post about Vue CLI 3.0 I've mentioned about PWA support plugin as one of the greatest features in my opinion.
-In this post I'd like to introduce you into PWA world using Vue CLI 3.0.
+In this post, I'd like to introduce you into PWA world using Vue CLI 3.0.

 ## First of all, what's the PWA?